NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 1. Download repository
 2. Add any Turkic language possible endinds(affixes) list with extension .xlxs or .txt
 3. Add stopwords dictionary
+4. Prepare your train.txt file, which needed to segment
 4. Run python file(.py) in any open command prompt(CMD)
 5. Save the result of CSE-segmenatation.
 The output path you can change the file's output path to your own path.